 - 1 pound uncooked pasta (such as cavatappi, shells or rigatoni)

 - 5 1/2 cups coarsely shredded cheddar cheese (white, yellow or a mix of both)

 - 1/2 teaspoon ground mustard powder

 - 1 1/2 teaspoons salt

 - Melt the butter in a medium saucepan over medium heat.
 Add the breadcrumbs and chives, stirring to combine.
 Cook for 1 to 2 minutes until toasted slightly.
 Transfer to a small bowl and set aside.

 Make the pasta and sauce:

-Slice the top one-third off the head of garlic.
+- Slice the top one-third off the head of garlic.
 Place the bottom portion on a piece of foil, drizzle it with olive oil, and season it with salt and pepper.
 Place the top portion back on the head of garlic and crumple the foil to create a sealed packet.
-Roast the garlic for 30 minutes.
+Roast the garlic until golden and soft, about 45 minutes.

-Cook the pasta in a large pot of well-salted water until al dente.
-Drain the pasta, reserving 1/2 cup of the cooking water.
-Butter a 13x9-inch shallow baking dish.
+- Cook the pasta in a large pot of well-salted water until al dente.
+Drain the pasta, reserving ½ cup of the cooking water.
+Butter a 13×9-inch shallow baking dish.

 Recipe inspired by Epicurious.